 Long Meadow Ranch Tasting Room & Farmstead is located in the southern part of St. Helena just off of Highway 29 (Main Street) across the highway and within a very short walk of the iconic Gott’s Roadside gourmet hamburger stand.
 If you are on foot, there is a cross walk across the highway which can be highly useful considering traffic is often backed up solid in both directions in this part of St. Helena.
-And if you are driving, often their parking lot fills up completely especially on busy summer and fall weekends.
+And if you are driving, often the Long Meadow Ranch parking lot fills up completely especially on busy summer and fall weekends.
 If this is the case, simply drive down the adjoining street (Charter Oak Ave) and park curbside.

 Farmstead Restaurant

-A small but diverse garden wraps around the western side of the property next to Highway 29.
-This is only but a portion of the property that is planted to fruits and vegetables (about 11 acres in total).
-A tiny Farmer’s Market wooden building is seasonally open and offers fresh produce from the garden for sale.
-And continuing a bit further one finds the tucked away cute little Farmstead CafĂ© – offering a quiet outdoor space to enjoy a variety of drinks, warm paninis and salads.
-Several wooden tables are located next to the cafe under the tall blue spruce tree – on this property, this is our go to place for discretely meeting winemakers in the early morning.
+And continuing a bit further one finds the tucked away cute little Farmstead Café – offering a quiet outdoor space to enjoy a variety of drinks, warm paninis and salads.
+Several wooden tables are located next to the café under the tall blue spruce tree and on this property, this is our go to place for discretely meeting winemakers in the early morning.

 Tasting Salon

 The farmhouse tasting salon is located in the restored historic Logan-Ives House.
-This beautiful house was built in the mid 1870’s and prior to Long Meadow Ranch’s use was a storehouse for Whiting Nursery.
+This beautiful house was built in the mid 1870s and prior to Long Meadow Ranch’s use was a storehouse for Whiting Nursery.
 The house takes its name from the first owner, James Logan (an undertaker and furniture maker and incidentally a pioneer in the art of embalming bodies) and a subsequent owner Augustus Ives.
 No appointment is necessary for a taste here.

-Long Meadow Ranch currently offers four choices for tastings, two of which are available upon walk-in, a Library Tasting (for groups of 6 or more – by appointment) and their “Full Circle Farming Tour” which is offered 3x a day.
-This tour involves walking through their sensory and vegetable gardens and concludes with a tasting inside the farmhouse.
-Visitors should also take a few moments to explore the outdoor parts of the property on their own including the sensory garden, a small vineyard and a chicken coop (and Long Meadow Ranch maintains a small seasonal farm stand next to the gardens).
+Visitors should also take a few moments to explore the outdoor parts of the property on their own including the sensory garden, a small vineyard, a chicken coop and a small seasonal farm stand next to the gardens.

 Select Wines